piacz/FoodieApp/README.md

 <p>
   <img height="200" src="https://i.pinimg.com/originals/1a/e8/d4/1ae8d48b8f239e195db7a446a227c23b.jpg" align="right"/>
   Web App in JavaScript to find recipes, filter them by diets, sort them by score and other filters.
-Users can also post their own recipes storing them in the project's own Postgres database through a CRUD with server routes.
+Users can also post their own recipes storing them in the project's own Postgres database through a CRUD with server routes and testing.
 Some recipes come from consuming an external food API.
 </p>

 Technologies used:
--Express
--Sequelize
--React
--Redux
--CSS
+ - [ ] PostgreSQL
+ - [ ] Sequelize
+ - [ ] Express
+ - [ ] Node.js
+ - [ ] React.js
+ - [ ] Redux.js
+ - [ ] CSS
+ - [ ] Testing: Mocha, Chai

 To run this project: